nikukatansa/crossroad-live/site/content/_index.md

 worshipintro:
   heading: Draw Near
   text: >-
-    Introduce the time of sung worship, encourage people to play videos full screen
+    Here we can introduce the time of sung worship and encourage people to play videos full screen.
+These are the songs we sang on 15th March.
 worshipvideos:
-  - video: 0B_lnQIITxU
+  - video: gUH_NzfRmbs
-    title: Do it again
+    title: Give thanks to the Lord (Forever)
-  - video: iJCV_2H9xD0
+  - video: M3z5Mwoj_9Y
-    title: Way Maker
+    title: This is amazing grace
-  - video: G2XtRuPfaAU
+  - video: r5L6QlAH3L4
-    title: Raise a hallelujah
+    title: What a beautiful Name it is
+  - title: No longer slaves
+    video: f8TkUMJtK5k
+  - title: Build my life
+    video: BGYpF-Jrfew
 sermon:
   video: D_Xa7cNeoL8
   title: Sermon title
+  intro: >-
-  intro: This week we're looking at Acts 2.
+    This week we're looking at Acts 2.
 Please read through the chapter and then play Jon's message
 blessing:
   heading: Benediction
   text: >-